QILINXIE02/reading-notes/102/class6.md

 Represented by =; used to assign a value to a variable.

 4. Information Received from the User:
 Information received from the user is typically referred to as "user input" or "user-generated data."
-In JavaScript, you can collect user input using methods like prompt() (which displays a dialog box for textual input), confirm() (for yes/no questions), and alert() (for displaying messages).
-For example, you can use prompt() to receive data from the user:

     The user is prompted to enter their name, and the input is stored in the userInput variable :

     let userInput = prompt("Enter your **name:");**

 10/11 2023